-1884 – Richmond Road Primary School first opened with Emma Fletcher as principal.
+1884 – Richmond Road Primary School is opened with Emma Fletcher as principal.
 She had the added distinction of being the first female principal in the Auckland Education Board area.

 1960’s – The school gains international recognition for its innovative work in literacy education.
 The teaching methods that were developed have since become standard practice in New Zealand schools.